swisnl/game-of-tests-laravel/README.md

 ``normalize-names`` : array

 Normalize the names in the array to one single result.
 Sometimes people are bad with their git name.
-This will normalize names of committes to the array key.
+This will normalize names of committees to the array key.

 ### Example